Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \subsubsection{Proof of the statement 2 of Theorem \ref{thFormMag}}

-The first part of this statement merely rephrases the fist part of statement 1.
-Proving its second part consists in completing the proof of Lemma \ref{LemQLsonoMonge} above with the computation of $\MMM^\E$, which corresponds to the quadratic factor (see Section \ref{subsubComponenteLineare}) of \eqref{eqSimboloPazzesco}.
+The f\/irst part of this statement merely rephrases the f\/ist part of statement 1.

+Proving its second part consists in completing the proof of Lemma~\ref{LemQLsonoMonge} above with the computation of $\MMM^\E$, which corresponds to the quadratic factor (see Section~\ref{subsubComponenteLineare}) of~\eqref{eqSimboloPazzesco}.
 Formally, the procedure to get a description of $\MMM^\E$ out of the quadratic factor of \eqref{eqSimboloPazzesco} is the same as that for obtaining \eqref{eq.V1.Goursat.nonlin} from its linear factor, but it is more involved when it comes to computations, and this is the reason why we kept them separate.

-So, suppose that $\MMM^\E\neq\emptyset$.
-This means that there are points where the quadratic factor of \eqref{eqSimboloPazzesco} admits real roots.
+So, suppose that $\MMM^\E\neq\varnothing$.
+This means that there are points where the quadratic factor of~\eqref{eqSimboloPazzesco} admits real roots.
 If $\Delta$ is the discriminant of such quadratic factor, then one its factor is given by

-and the corresponding line $\elle_1$ is obtained by replacing\footnote{This is a circumstance where the $\xi_i$'s and the $D_i$'s are vector fields, not vectors (still, this notation is consistent with the conventions established in Remark \ref{remcoordELLE}).} $\xi_i$ with $D_i|_\E$ in \eqref{eqLineaNonLineare}.
-Now it is possible to assign certain values (namely $(0,0,0),(1,0,0),(0,1,0),(0,0,1)$) to the internal parameters of $\E$ (which are $p_{112},p_{122}, p_{222}$), in such a way that the corresponding lines $\elle_1$ do not lie all in the same 3D subspace of $\C^1$.
-This shows that $\MMM^\E$ cannot contain any linear irreducible component.
+and the corresponding line $\elle_1$ is obtained by replacing\footnote{This is a circumstance where the $\xi_i$'s and the $D_i$'s are vector f\/ields, not vectors (still, this notation is consistent with the conventions established in Remark~\ref{remcoordELLE}).} $\xi_i$ with $D_i|_\E$ in \eqref{eqLineaNonLineare}.
+Now it is possible to assign certain values (namely $(0,0,0)$, $(1,0,0)$, $(0,1,0)$, $(0,0,1)$) to the internal parameters of~$\E$ (which are $p_{112}$, $p_{122}$, $p_{222}$), in such a way that the corresponding lines $\elle_1$ do not lie all in the same 3D subspace of~$\C^1$.
+This shows that~$\MMM^\E$ cannot contain any linear irreducible component.

 In order to prove that